bernhardAxonIvy/doc/source/engine-guide/installation/systemdatabase.rst

        Oracle database.
     #.
 Create a new user (e.g. AxonIvy).
 Grant all necessary permissions to the
        user so that he can create and alter tables, indexes, sequences.
-Of course the user must be able to insert, update, delete and select data from the tables of the system database.
+Of course, the user must be able to insert, update, delete and select data from the tables of the system database.
 This is optional you can use an already existing Oracle user or let the Axon.ivy Engine create one for you with the Axon.ivy Engine Configuration.